astronomer/astro-docs/ac/next/install-dependencies.md

 Once you've saved those packages to the appropriate `.txt` files, rebuild your image by running `astro dev stop`, followed by `astro dev start`.
 This process stops your running Docker containers and restarts them with your updated image.

-## Install Packages in a Custom Docker Image
+## Install Packages on a Custom Docker Image

 If you [installed AC on Docker], you can add packages directly to your image.
 To install OS-level packages, you can specify them using a `RUN` directive with `apt-get`.
 For example, the following Dockerfile will install `your-dependency` on the image: